Getting Your Family to Understand Mental Illness - When They Say "It's All in Your Head"

 Lack of Experience

-For someone who has never experienced mental illness, the state of "being so depressed you can't move" is hard to imagine.
-"Everyone gets down sometimes" or "I've had tough times too."
+For someone who has never experienced mental illness, the state of "being so depressed you cannot move" is hard to imagine.
+"Everyone gets down sometimes" or "I have had tough times too."
 These comparisons come from good intentions, but a temporary low mood and clinical depression are qualitatively entirely different things.

 Fear and Helplessness

-Behind a family's denial of mental illness, there is often fear.
-"I don't want to accept that my family member has a mental illness."
-"I don't know how to respond."
+Behind a family member's denial of mental health issues, there is often fear.
+"I do not want to accept that my family member has a mental illness."
+"I do not know how to respond."
 Denial can be a defense mechanism against feelings of helplessness.
-(Books on mental illness and family can help deepen understanding)
+Books on mental illness and family can help deepen understanding

 Concrete Approaches for Communicating